Annytomica/kumiko-community-hub/README.md

 All functions, including prescence of any validation messages, were tested after each deployment.

 ### Automated Testing
 Django built-in testing (Unittest) was used to test functionality of forms and views for each app.
 Where features to be tested were complex the development of tests was carried out with assistance from the CI Blog walkthrough project and ChatGPT.
-Testing of template useage was taken from a [Medium article by Alice Campkin](https://alicecampkin.medium.com/django-testing-for-beginners-146bd285a178)
+Testing of template usage was taken from a [Medium article by Alice Campkin](https://alicecampkin.medium.com/django-testing-for-beginners-146bd285a178)

 #### Forms
-The forms tested were the comments and likes forms in the article app and the contact message form in the contect app.
+The forms tested were the comments and likes forms in the article app and the contact message form in the contact app.

 The tests of comment and contact forms check for:
-- form vaild when all fields entered correctly
+- form valid when all fields entered correctly
-- form invlaid if a field is left empty
+- form invalid if a field is left empty
 - form invalid if a field is whitespace
 - form invalid if email is not a valid email address (contact form only)
 - form widgets work as expected: